GDPR: how do I register personal data processing activities?

 In addition, it's important to keep the information regarding the registered processing activities up to date for the duration of the research project.

 Where and how to register processing activities?

-For research, researchers can register their processing activities while creating their Data Management Plan (DMP), because entering information into the GDPR register can be done through the DMPonline.be interface.
+Researchers can register their processing activities while creating their Data Management Plan (DMP), via DMPonline.be.

 A DMP obligation may exist, but doesn't apply to all projects.
 It's currently the case for all PhDs started since 2020-2021 and/or if the research funder requires it (e.g. FWO, Horizon 2020, Horizon Europe, BOF, etc.).
 If it's not mandatory, it's still good practice to draft a plan describing how you will manage your research data.

-Additionally, there's the mandatory registration of all research projects that process personal data.
+Additionally, there's a mandatory registration for all research projects that process personal data.
 This registration also requires the use of DMPonline.be.
-To this end, you (only) fill out the part ‘GDPR record’ and if necessary ‘DPIA’, or you create an item of the type ‘GDPR record’, which only contains these sections.
+To this end, you (only) select the section ‘GDPR record’ and answer the questions to register your processing activity.
+If necessary, you may also need to complete the ‘Data Protection Impact Assessment’ (DPIA).

 How to proceed?

 - Log in with your UGent or UZ Gent account at https://dmponline.be.